 to other users/registrants through the use of Tucows Auction Services.
 All existing grace and redemption periods will continue to apply except for domain names considered sold at auction.

-Note: When sold at auction, the domain is acquired by a third party and is not available for re-registration after our stated grace period.
+Important: When sold at auction, the domain is acquired by a third party and is not available for re-registration after our stated grace period.
 You may try to contact this third party by looking up the whois on the domain name.

 |Days 40 to 41||